rachitnigam/rachitnigam.com/content/post/first-two-years.md

 I came back to Cornell in the spring.
 Doctor told me that while my broken wrist bone had healed, a cartilage tear in my wrist might never properly heal.
-I wondered if a paper submission was worth a lifelong injury (it wasn't).
+I wondered if a paper submission was worth a lifelong injury.

 The semester rolled on and we were accepted for stage 2 of the Qualcomm proposal.
 We continued hacking on the project and wrote an even stronger stage 2